ConConRob/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Two parts of express we learned about was the Server and the Router functions.
+Server is used to setup a server while Router is used to chunck the server into smaller files that are more meaningful to a specific route.

 - [ ] Describe Middleware?

+Middleware are functions that are run to requests that are made to the server.
+Express is used by basically stacking a bunch of middleware.
+It can come out of the box with express, from npm as a third party, or built as a custom midleware by yourself.

 - [ ] Describe a Resource?

+A resource is using someone elses solution to a coding problem.
+If someone else has already done something that would work for you and it's free save yourself the headache by considering using it.

 - [ ] What can the API return to help clients know if a request was successful?

+A response shoulkd contain a status code to let the front end dev know what happened with the request.

 - [ ] How can we partition our application into sub-applications?

+A express server can be partitioned by using router and exporting the routes for a specific set of endpoints.

 ## Project Setup